 Gold showed that a large class of languages can be identified in the limit from complete information including the regular, context-free, context-sensitive, and primitive recursive classes.
-This identification can be accomplished by a bruteforce style of technique called identification by enumeration where, as each new example is presented, the possible grammars are enumerated until one is found that satisfies the presentation seen so far.
-By contrast, positive information alone cannot identify the aforementioned classes in the limit, nor any other superfinite class [34].
+This identification can be accomplished by a brute-force style of technique called identification by enumeration where, as each new example is presented, the possible grammars are enumerated until one is found that satisfies the presentation seen so far.
+By contrast, positive information alone cannot identify the aforementioned classes in the limit, nor any other superfinite class [24].
 The subsequent sections describe the two easiest grammar classes to infer from the Chomsky hierarchy: regular grammars and context-free grammars.
-While small context-sensitive extensions to context-free grammars are common as features of source processing systems, little theoretical research has been attempted on the inference of context-sensitive and unrestricted grammars classes so they are omitted from this overview.
+Very little research has been attempted on the inference of more powerful grammar classes such as context-sensitive and unrestricted grammars, so they are omitted from this overview.

-3.1.
-Deterministic Finite Automata
+3.1 Deterministic Finite Automata

 For any non-trivial language, multiple different grammars can be constructed to generate it.
 Likewise, there can exist DFAs that differ in their size but are equivalent in the sense that they accept the same language.
 When inferring a DFA from examples, it is naturally desirable to find the smallest DFA that accepts the target language.
 There exists only one such minimal DFA for a given language, known as the canonical DFA acceptor for that language.
-Despite the strong identification power of complete information, finding the minimal DFA that accepts an unknown regular language from a finite set of positive and negative samples is NP-complete [35].
+Despite the strong identification power of complete information, finding the minimal DFA that accepts an unknown regular language from a finite set of positive and negative samples is NP-complete [25].

 Early claims of polynomial-time inference algorithms use the number of states in the target language's canonical acceptor as the input size.
-With this criteria, Angluin gives negative results for the polynomial identification of regular languages using membership queries only [5] or equivalence queries only [9].
-However, if the membership oracle is augmented with a representative sample of positive data, a set of strings that exercise all the live transitions in the target language's canonical acceptor, then it is possible to identify a regular language in polynomial time [5].
-By combining the power of both membership and equivalence queries, a regular language can be identified in polynomial time even
+With this criteria, Angluin gives negative results for the polynomial identification of regular languages using membership queries only [3] or equivalence queries only [7].
+However, if the membership oracle is augmented with a representative sample of positive data, a set of strings that exercise all the live transitions in the target language's canonical acceptor, then it is possible to identify a regular language in polynomial time [3].
+By combining the power of both membership and equivalence queries, a regular language can be identified in polynomial time even without a single positive example in the unknown language [5].
+Her proposed algorithm runs in time polynomial to the number of states in the minimum DFA and the longest counter-example provided by the equivalence oracle.